ibm-cloud-docs/containers/cs_tutorial_rhos.md

 {: shortdesc}

 **Cluster**:
 *   You can create only standard clusters, not free clusters.
+Instead, you can create a free Kubernetes cluster, and then re-deploy the apps you try out in the Kubernetes cluster to your OpenShift cluster.
 *   Locations are available in two multizone metro areas, Washington, DC and London.
 Supported zones are `wdc04, wdc06, wdc07, lon04, lon05,` and `lon06`.
 *   You cannot create a cluster with worker nodes that run multiple operating systems, such as OpenShift on Red Hat Enterprise Linux and native Kubernetes on Ubuntu.
 *   The [cluster autoscaler](/docs/containers?topic=containers-ca) is not supported because it requires Kubernetes version 1.12 or later.
 OpenShift 3.11 includes only Kubernetes version 1.11.